YASHBRO/Sing-in-Sync/README.md

 Web app similar to house party, where a user can create a room or join an existing room, which is controled by the host.

+This app is built using
+- Frontend : React Js
+- Backend : Django
+- Database : sqlite3

 ## About

 - A host can create a room and play songs of his choice from the Spotify API integrated in this app.